-- 34.2.1 Motor vehicle service station; motor vehicle repair garage, including automobile, truck, trailer or farm equipment repairing, painting or upholstering; establishment for motor vehicle washing; establishment for the sale or rental of new or used automobiles, trucks, trailers or farm equipment - 34.2.2 Indoor restaurant or other indoor food and beverage service establishment - 34.2.3 Helipad - 34.2.4 Nursing home facility - 34.2.5 Bed and breakfast transient lodging - 34.2.6 Adult entertainment business - 34.2.7 "Undertaker's Establishments" - 34.2.8 Family and group daycare home - 34.2.9 Warehousing or wholesale business; building contractor, business or storage yard; lumber or building materials business; freight or materials trucking terminal or business; bus terminal; commercial storage, sale or distribution of fuel - 34.2.10 Research laboratory; manufacture, processing or assembling of goods - 34.2.11 Painting, plumbing, electrical, sheet metal, carpentry, woodworking, blacksmith, welding or machine shop - 34.2.12 Building, use or facility of the Town of Old Saybrook not listed as a permitted use - 34.2.13 Marine Vehicle Establishment - 34.2.14 Any non-residential use, building or structure in the District in which it is located, in whole or in part, is within the a pedestrian node.
+- 34.2.1 Motor vehicle service station; motor vehicle repair garage, including automobile, truck, trailer or farm equipment repairing, painting or upholstering; establishment for motor vehicle washing; establishment for the sale or rental of new or used automobiles, trucks, trailers or farm equipment; the retail sale of gasoline or other motor vehicle fuel and related vehicle battery-charging stations. - 34.2.2 Indoor restaurant or other indoor food and beverage service establishment, which includes fast food, full service and take-out restaurants which may have an accessory drive-through window. - 34.2.3 Helipad - 34.2.4 Nursing home facility - 34.2.5 Bed and breakfast transient lodging - 34.2.6 Adult entertainment business - 34.2.7 "Undertaker's Establishments" - 34.2.8 Family and group daycare home - 34.2.9 Warehousing or wholesale business; building contractor, business or storage yard; lumber or building materials business; freight or materials trucking terminal or business; bus terminal; commercial storage, sale or distribution of fuel - 34.2.10 Research laboratory; manufacture, processing or assembling of goods - 34.2.11 Painting, plumbing, electrical, sheet metal, carpentry, woodworking, blacksmith, welding or machine shop - 34.2.12 Building, use or facility of the Town of Old Saybrook not listed as a permitted use - 34.2.13 Marine Vehicle Establishment - 34.2.14 Any non-residential use, building or structure in the District in which it is located, in whole or in part, is within a pedestrian node.